Press "Enter" to skip to content

 Everyone gets a decision

-Last night against the Blue Jays, all six pitchers used by the Guardians recorded either a win, hold or save.
+On Thursday against the Tigers, all six pitchers used by the Guardians recorded either a win, hold or save.

-It’s just the eighth time in franchise history the team used at least six pitchers and everyone recorded a decision.
+It’s just the ninth time in franchise history the team used at least six pitchers and everyone recorded a decision.

 DateOppWinHoldHoldHoldHoldHoldSave